-3 Reasons for making more preferable rule
+3 REASONS FOR MAKING MORE PREFERABLE RULE

-This chapter outlines the rationale for the Commission's draft more preferable rule to enable the AER to shift JGN's revenue between the current and subsequent access arrangement periods to minimise network price volatility.
+This chapter outlines the rationale for the Commission's final more preferable rule to enable the AER to shift JGN's revenue between the current and subsequent access arrangement periods to minimise network price volatility.
 This chapter is structured to discuss the Commission's reasoning on the following key issues:

 - reducing price volatility

 - method of minimisation of price volatility

 - alignment with revenue and pricing principles.

-3.1 Reducing price volatility 3.1.1 Proponent's view JGN has sought to resolve this issue by proposing a mechanism that allows the timing of revenue recovery to be shifted between the current access arrangement period and the subsequent access arrangement period.
+3.1 Reducing price volatility 3.1.1 Proponent's view As discussed in section 1.3, JGN submitted that due to delays in the finalisation of its 2015-20 access arrangement, potential exists for network price volatility for customers over the next three regulatory years (from 2018-19 to 2020-21), in the absence of a rule change.54 JGN submitted that there was no mechanism in the NGR to shift revenue recovery between access arrangement periods in order to reduce price volatility.55 JGN sought to resolve this issue by proposing a mechanism that allows the timing of revenue recovery to be shifted between the current access arrangement period and the subsequent access arrangement period.
 The proposed mechanism is described in section 1.4.
-JGN considers that the proposed rule promotes the NGO as it:
+JGN considered that the proposed rule promotes the NGO as it:

-- creates a mechanism to minimise network price volatility in a short period of time, which has the potential to distort consumers' budgetary decisions on energy spending and investment decisions on energy usage, which can potentially lead to long term inefficient outcomes57 - promote efficient use of natural gas services.58 JGN note that it is not just pricing volatility per se that causes inefficient usage or investment decisions, but it is also that the volatility is not related to actual year on Jemena Gas Networks (NSW) Ltd, Rule change request - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p5.
-Jemena Gas Networks (NSW) Ltd, Rule change request - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p10.
+- creates a mechanism to minimise network price volatility in a short period of time, which has the potential to distort consumers' budgetary decisions on energy spending and investment decisions on energy usage, which can potentially lead to long term inefficient outcomes56 - promote efficient use of natural gas services.57 JGN noted that it is not just pricing volatility per se that causes inefficient usage or investment decisions, but it is also that the volatility is not related to actual year on year changes in JGN's costs.58 JGN considered that where prices are not based on cost (and are significantly below cost), it could distort customer's decisions to invest in new long life gas appliances or develop usage patterns (habits) that become more difficult to sustain in future 54 Jemena Gas Networks (NSW) Ltd, Rule change request - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p5.
+55 Jemena Gas Networks (NSW) Ltd, Rule change request - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p10.
 Jemena Gas Networks (NSW) Ltd, Rule change request - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p15.
-58 Ibid, p15.
+57 Ibid.

-year changes in JGN's costs.59 JGN considers that where prices are not based on cost (and are significantly below cost), it could distort customer's decisions to invest in new long life gas appliances or develop usage patterns (habits) that become more difficult to sustain in future years.60 JGN also note that minimising the difference between cost of service and final year forecast revenues is often applied in practice by the AER for gas distributors.61 Limited or wider rule change JGN considers that given its unique circumstances, a rule change that only applies to them is more appropriate than a wider rule change that would apply to all covered gas service providers.62 JGN is proposing a rule of limited application as it is seeking to address what it considers to be a one-off issue, due to the following events: - the findings of the Tribunal in its merits review - the AER's application for judicial review, and - as a result, the delay in the making of the remade 2015 decision.
+58 Jemena Gas Networks (NSW) Ltd, Jemena submission on consultation paper - Cross period revenue smoothing - GRC0043, 24 April 2018, p2. years.59 JGN also noted that minimising the difference between cost of service and final year forecast revenues is often applied in practice by the AER for gas distributors.60 Limited or wider rule change JGN considered that given its unique circumstances, a rule change that only applies to them is more appropriate than a wider rule change that would apply to all covered gas service providers.
+GI JGN is proposing a rule of limited application as it is seeking to address what it considered to be a one-off issue, due to the following events: - the findings of the Tribunal in its merits review - the AER's application for judicial review, and - as a result, the delay in the making of the remade 2015 decision.